-- 3.59 Recognising costs related to intangibles as an expense in the period is the default accounting when intangibles are not separately identifiable or do not meet the conditions in current IAS 38. - 3.60 The immediate expensing of investment in intangible assets to the statement of financial performance, as in much of current practice, upsets the income calculation, failing to differentiate expenditure that supports current revenues from that which is intended to generate future revenues (investment). - 3.61 However, separate presentation in the statement of financial performance could partly help address the issue by distinguishing recognised expenses that relate to investments in intangibles form other operating expenses.
+3.60 Recognising expenditures related to intangibles as an expense in the period is the default accounting when intangibles are not separately identifiable or do not meet the conditions in current IAS 38.

+- 3.61 The immediate expensing of investments in internally generated intangible assets in the statement of financial performance distorts the income calculation, failing to differentiate expenditure that supports current revenues from that which is intended to generate future revenues (investment). - 3.62 However, separate presentation in the statement of financial performance could partly help address the issue by distinguishing recognised expenses that relate to investments in intangibles from other operating expenses.
 See the discussion in Chapter 5.
-In addition, expanded disclosures about internally generated items that meet the definition of intangible asset but not the recognition criteria, might provide users with additional information to assist in analysing similar companies in industries in which intangible items are significant to future prospects. - 3.62 This could address concerns raised by some that the benefits of recognising internally generated intangible assets on the statement of financial position do not justify the related financial reporting costs.
-Incremental disclosure could provide useful information at a reasonable cost. - 3.63 Disclosures about unrecognised intangible assets would not be unprecedented: IAS 38 already: - a) Requires entities to disclose the aggregate amount of research and development expenditure recognised as an expense during the period. - b) Encourages, but do not require, to disclose 'a brief description of significant intangible assets controlled by the entity but not recognised as assets because they did not meet the recognition criteria in this Standard or because they were acquired or generated before the version of IAS 38 Intangible Assets issued in 1998 was effective'.
-[IAS 38 Par 128] - 3.64 The question arises as to whether mandatory and expanded disclosures would not be preferable to voluntary ones to achieve more comparability. - 3.65 In practice, given the general requirement in IAS 1 Presentation of Financial Statements, to provide any additional information (even if not required by a specific Standard) necessary for an understanding of the entity's performance and financial position, one would expect companies to disclose information on significant risk factors and managerial judgement relative to material levels of investments in intangibles, whether capitalised or not. - 3.66 The nature and extent of information to be disclosed in the notes would need to be specified, while balancing the desire for incremental disclosure from users with concerns of preparers about providing proprietary information.
+In addition, expanded disclosures about internally generated items that meet the definition of intangible asset but not the recognition criteria, might provide users with additional information to assist in analysing similar companies in industries in which intangible items are significant to future prospects. - 3.63 This could address concerns raised by some that the benefits of recognising internally generated intangible assets on the statement of financial position do not justify the related financial reporting costs.
+Incremental disclosure could provide useful information at a reasonable cost. - 3.64 Disclosures about unrecognised intangible assets would not be unprecedented.
+IAS 38 already: - a) Requires entities to 'disclose the aggregate amount of research and development expenditure recognised as an expense during the period' (IAS 38 paragraph 126). - b) Encourages, but do not require 'a brief description of significant intangible assets controlled by the entity but not recognised as assets because they did not meet the recognition criteria in this Standard or because they were acquired or generated before the version of IAS 38 Intangible Assets issued in 1998 was effective' (IAS 38 paragraph 128). - 3.65 The question arises as to whether mandatory and expanded disclosures would not be preferable to voluntary ones to achieve more comparability. - 3.66 In practice, given the general requirement in IAS 1 Presentation of Financial Statements, to provide any additional information (even if not required by a specific IFRS Standard) necessary for an understanding of the entity's performance and financial position, one would expect companies to disclose information on significant risk factors and managerial judgement relative to material levels of investments in intangibles, whether capitalised or not. - 3.67 The nature and extent of information to be disclosed in the notes would need to be specified, while balancing the desire for incremental disclosure from users with concerns of preparers about providing proprietary information.